History isn’t only meant to be viewed through glass cases inside museum.

 In addition to constructing factory facilities, family homes and buildings for other commercial ventures, the Studebakers funded parks, hospitals and churches.
 John M. Studebaker donated funds to help construct the Romanesque-style former First Presbyterian Church with its massive stone walls and tower.
 Peter Studebaker helped fund Saint James (117 N. Lafayette Blvd) in a simplified Gothic with red brick.

-St. Paul's memorial Methodist Church
+St. Paul's Memorial Methodist Church

 Location: 1001 W. Colfax Ave.